lxylxy123456/uberxmhf/bug_088/README.md

 swapping two 2M pages.
 In `xmhf64-nest 6355bd66f..e1fe73dc8`, able to handle large pages.

+### Invalidating EPT02 when EPT01 is invalidated

+We realized that to be correct, when EPT01 changes, EPT02 also needs to be invalidated.

+There are 3 interfaces to invalidate EPT01 in XMHF:
+* `xmhf_memprot_flushmappings()`: only invalidate one EPT
+* `xmhf_memprot_flushmappings_localtlb()`: invalidate all EPTs on current CPU
+* `xmhf_memprot_flushmappings_alltlb()`: invalidate all EPTs on all CPUs

+First, in `xmhf64 8968e4c63`, update TrustVisor to use `xmhf_memprot_flushmappings_alltlb()`.

+Then, in `xmhf64-nest 5876a6f8d`, make `xmhf_memprot_flushmappings()` the same
+as `xmhf_memprot_flushmappings_localtlb()`.
+Then let `xmhf_memprot_flushmappings_localtlb()` call nested virtualization code to invalidate all EPT02s.

+Then, I reverted the above commit in `xmhf64-nest 06a387f60` because it has a number of problems.
+The problems first arised when CI failed, because WRMSR to MTRRs flushes EPT.
+When this is done automatically in VMENTRY and VMEXIT, bad things will happen.

+We need to write this code more carefully.
+The things to consider are
+* `xmhf_memprot_flushmappings_alltlb()` will be called when NMI arrives, but there are inconvenient times where a CPU cannot take EPT02 violations, like in `xmhf_nested_arch_x86vmx_handle_ept02_exit()`.
+Need to allow the CPU to delay flushing EPT02, as in delay processing NMIs that should be injected to the guest.
+* MTRR logic should be changed.
+EPT02's EPT MT should inherit from EPT12, instead of combining EPT01 and EPT12.
+In other words, `ept_merge_hpt_pmt()` should not exist, because Intel manual does not define a way of combining EPT and MTRRs.
+* For MTRR WRMSR handler, should call a function that only invalidates EPT01.
+  For other callers, should call a function that invalidates both EPT01 and EPT02.

+TODO
 TODO: test when XMHF also uses large page
+TODO: when TLB shootdown, also flush EPT02

+### Testing large pages in EPT01

+Supporting large pages in EPT01 still sounds challenging, because that means TrustVisor also needs to be modified.
+However, when TrustVisor is not in use, we can change the EPT however we want.
+Simply modify `_vmx_setupEPT()`.